Excursion to Namsan Tower & Jangchungdan Park, Seoul, South Korea

 After sunset, the tower is illuminated for several hours depending on the time of year.
 If the air quality in Seoul is 45 or less, Namsan Tower lights up in a blue colour.

-In order to go up to the top of the tower, one must purchase a ticket.
+In order to go up to the top of the tower to enjoy a 360 view of Seoul, one must purchase a ticket.
 Since there is only a limited number of people allowed at once, one might have to wait in line a bit to take the elevator.
 Staff operating said elevator make sure things run smoothly.

 The ceiling of the elevator is essentially a giant screen making you feel like you’re looking up into the sky.
 This and the motion of the upwards moving elevator gives the impression of going straight up into the clouds.